ahue/ipynb_git/README.md

 I resorted to WSL since I wasn't able to get rst2ipynb up and running using my Windows Anaconda installation and Cygwin.

+Jupyter can be started and used using `jupyter notebook --config=./.jupyter_config.py` as well from Bash on Ubuntu on Windows (WSL) as normal windows (cmd, powershell or cygwin).

 # Maturity

 Just created the first version that runs on my laptop.
 No intense testing happened yet.